Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 We might not be able to implement the full vision of Leviticus 25:23, but what might we do to move closer to a society where people are not mired in debt?

 In the second part of paragraph 16, Pope Francis raises the issue of debt relief for countries that cannot repay their loans.
-He notes that economic disparities have arisen in part because wealthy countries use a disproportionate share of the earth’s natural resources.
-Would you be willing to support programs that try to address the injustices of the past by helping indebted countries get a fresh start?
+Debt relief can help address the lingering effects of past injustices related to colonization.
+Pope Francis notes that economic disparities can be exacerbated by the disproportionate use of the earth’s natural resources by wealthy countries.
+Would you be willing to support debt relief programs that try to help indebted countries get a fresh start?
 Why or why not?

-What might you do to learn more about the colonial practices that impoverished so many nations in Africa, South America, and South Asia and the economic imbalances that still affect them?
+What might you do to learn more about the history of colonial practices that impoverished so many nations in Africa, South America, and South Asia and the economic imbalances that still affect them?

 Suggested Activity: